auth0/docs/articles/appliance/admin/updating-the-appliance.md

 During an upgrade, we expect there to be some downtime.
 For single-node clusters, we expect there to be 3-5 minutes of downtime.
 For multi-node clusters, we can perform updates sequentially, where users may see up to 30 seconds of downtime.

 Downtime occurs when we restart services.
 Because of this, we are willing to schedule updates to Production clusters during non-business hours.
-Please contact your Customer Success Manager to select a time that would be best for you.
+Please let us know your preferences in the Support Ticket.

 If you require your Production update during non-business hours, we ask that you confirm the day prior during normal business hours.